sp2410/healthapp/README.md

 Hello!
-This is a code for simulation of blood sugar and glycimic index calculation.
+This is a code for simulation of Blood sugar and Glycation calculation.
 My assumption is Input format for this code is tab seprated consisting of Tyep Name  glycimicindex/exerciseindex timestamp(seconds precision)
 An example can be: